 Vudafieri-Saverino Partners designed 4 new Flagship Stores for China’s leader in the sale of high-end furnishings, where architecture and interiors become symbols of Italian elegance and style.
-Take a look at the complete story after the jump.

 From the architects: Italian design arrives in China with 4 new showrooms designed by Vudafieri-Saverino Partners for Glory Casa, Asia’s leading company in the sale of haute de gamme Italian furniture (among the brands: Armani Casa, Roberto Cavalli Home, Versace Casa, Porada, Visionnaire, Sicis…).
 Glory Casa is recognized as the Ambassador of Made in Italy, conveying European elegance and sophistication in the East.